mcbernadich/CandyCracker/README.md

 - A Lomb-Scargle periotrogram periodicity search.

+- A polynomial with a variance measure for a quality check.

 The required packages are: numpy, matplotlib and gatspy (for the Lomb-Scargle periotogram).

 ### plotOrbit.py:

 This one also takes barycentric data, plus a simple timing model (F0/P0 + Keplerian parameters) and plots the data along an analytical solution of the orbit in the period-phase, period-time or period-acceleration spaces.
-In the future, it may include a predictor mode to simulate data points in those spaces as well.
 Required packages: numpy and matplotlib.

 ### estimateFromKepler.py: